 This is the easiest and most tender Instant Pot whole chicken recipe ever!
-If you’re looking to cook an entire chicken in your pressure cooker it’s never been easier using these instructions.
-Placed on edible trivets the whole thing is cooked and ready to eat in just 25 minutes flat.
+If you’re looking to cook an entire chicken in your pressure cooker here are the instructions.
+Placed on edible trivets the whole thing is cooked and ready to eat in just 25 minutes.
 You’ll never use your oven again.

-Ok I’m beck with another one of my favorite Instant Pot recipes that we made just today!
-I have made a whole chicken in the crockpot before and I figured I could use the same philosophy but knew it would get done much faster in my new favorite appliance and boy did it!
-Making this Instant Pot whole chicken took just 25 minutes and came out to perfection!
-Not only did the chicken turn out moist and delicious but the potatoes were so good I almost didn’t want to share. 😉 (originally published 1/17)
+Ok I’m beck with another favorite tender and juicy Instant Pot recipe we made just today!
+I have made a whole chicken in the crockpot before and I figured I could use the same philosophy.
+But I knew it would get done much faster in my new favorite appliance!
+Making this Instant Pot whole chicken took just 25 minutes and came out perfect!
+Not only did the chicken turn out moist and delicious but the potatoes were amazing. 😉 (originally published 1/17)

-OH yes, I know….you want to try cooking a whole chicken in your Instant Pot tonight!!
+OH yes, I know….you want to try cooking an Instant Pot whole chicken tonight!!

-They work just as well and they are edible at the end!
-Better yet they soak up the juices and tastes seriously so amazing you won’t believe it until you try it yourself. 😉
+They worked great, and are edible at the end!
+Better yet they soak up the juices and taste so amazing you won’t want to share.

-- You’ll need an Instant Pot or pressure cooker to make it this quickly and I highly recommend getting one if you don’t have one already.
+- You’ll need an Instant Pot or pressure cooker .

-- Red potatoes – you can use a trivet but seriously why would you, the potatoes work the same, are edible after, and taste amazing!!
+- Red potatoes – you can use a trivet but seriously these are better.

 - Olive oil